-For the fiscal year ended December 31, 2010, each of our non-employee directors was entitled to compensation consisting of \$28,000 in fees, stock options to purchase 100,000 shares of common stock, or a combination of stock and options.
-Mr. Schwarz was also entitled to director compensation in 2009, at the same rate as the non-employee directors, while he was acting as our Interim Chief Executive Officer without pay.
-Mr. Schwarz ceased being entitled to director compensation when he was appointed our Chief Executive Officer in April 2009.
-Each of our non-employee directors elected to receive their annual compensation for 2010 all in cash.
+For the fiscal year ended December 31, 2011, each of our non-employee directors was entitled to compensation consisting of \$28,000 in fees, stock options to purchase 100,000 shares of common stock, or a combination of cash and options.
+Each of our non-employee directors elected to receive their annual compensation for 2011 all in cash.